UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-17-An-Offering.md

 "Not interested."

 Stop and go.
-My anxiety.
-After a few minutes,
+Each jerk forward and backward compressed my lungs and I had become queasy.

-"Yeah, you want your cellphone, huh.
-I don't get you types, man.
-You should have thought of all of this before you neglected to pay your rent," Everett asserted.
+"Yeah, you want your cellphone, huh," Everett asserted.
+He had been thinking about my plea for the past five minutes.
+As he spat these words towards the front windshield, my chest tightened.
+I struggled to suck air in.
+And then it came.
+"I don't get you types.
+You should have thought of all of this before you neglected to pay your rent."

 And then my face and ears started to tingle.
 It wasn't that I was denied my cellphone; I expected that.
 It wasn't that he had authority over my fate and what I could and couldn't have or do.
 It was the casual indifference, the subtle judgement that I should have known better, the careless dismissal of the person rather than the request itself.
 That is when my heart-rate cranked up from a hundred beats per minute to a thousand beats per second.
 The cold cavity of uncertainty started to fill with a hot rush of blood flowing through my arteries that got sucked up through my veins.